Forceps Delivery Injuries

 If the complications arise while the baby is still too far inside the womb and has not progressed enough into the birth canal, forceps may not be the best choice to guide it out.
 Sometimes the position of the baby does not permit the use of forceps, such as when the arm or shoulder precedes the head.
-If the size of the mother’s pelvis will make delivery difficult, a Cesarean section may be chosen over forcing the baby out with forceps.
+If the size of the mother’s pelvis will make delivery difficult, a Cesarean section may be chosen over pulling the baby out with forceps.

 The Risks of Forceps Delivery

 The use of forceps is a decision that a doctor or medical team has to make, but the mother may also have some say in the matter.
 She may be given the choice as complications arise, to undergo a forceps delivery or a Cesarean section.
 There may be little time for the pros and cons to be explained, so it helps for mothers to know in advance what the risks are of having forceps used during delivery.
 Risks to the baby include: